-As of January 1, 2023, all states that have an income tax regime either follow the federal tax code or have adopted their own version of Section 1031.
-Prior to January 1, 2023, Pennsylvania did not follow the federal tax code and, therefore, property exchanges resulting in gain or income are generally subject to Pennsylvania tax.
+All states, that have an income tax regime either follow the federal tax code or have adopted their own version of Section 1031.
+For exchanges initiated after January 1, 2023, Pennsylvania will recognize 1031 exchanges for all taxpayers, and you will be able to defer Pennsylvania income tax.